luanMarvin/luanMarvin/README.md

 # Luan Marvin - Dev Back-End Node.js

-## Sobre Mim
+## About Me

-Olá, me chamo Luan e sou um desenvolvedor back-end em busca de novos projetos para adquirir mais experiência na programação.
+Hello!
+I'm Luan Marvin, a Web Developer (with focus on Back-end).
+This is my Github page and I've some cool projects using skills below.

-## Habilidades
+## Skills

-- Linguagens: Javascript (NODE) e Typescript.
+- Languages: Javascript (NODE) and Typescript.
-- Frameworks: Express, Koa e Nest.
+- Frameworks: Express and Koa.
-- Banco de Dados / ORM's: MySQL, PostgreSQL, MongoDB / Prisma e Sequelize.
+- Database / ORM's: MySQL, PostgreSQL, SQLite and MongoDB / Prisma and Sequelize.
-- Ferramentas de teste: Jest e Chai.
+- Testing: Jest and Chai.
-- Controle de versão: Git e Github.
+- Version Control: Git and Github.
+- Package Manager: Yarn and NPM

-## Contato
+## Hire Me

 - [luanmarvin@gmail.com]
 - [LinkedIn](https://www.linkedin.com/in/luanmarvin/)